barchart/cmdty-pricing-network/docs/content/SCB.md

 * SCB Ethanol Prices - 2020-04-27

 ### Where can I find collateral on how to understand this data?
-SCB [website](https://starcb.com/) provides information on methodology, coverage, and use cases to help better understand the data.
+SCB's [website](https://starcb.com/) provides information on methodology, coverage, and use cases to help better understand the data.

 ### Is free trial available?
 Trials can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.